brianmay/robotica-rust/README.md

 * Not many building blocks supports.
 Still use node-red for some stuff, and this sends mqtt messages that we can intercept here.

 * Tools to debug flows easily.

+## Home Assistant

+I should have looked seriously at this a lot earlier.
+But I has obsessed with the "Not invented here" tendency.
+In hindsight, while
+I am not completely fond of the YAML based language, it is does have good points, and I have tried to integrate some of these into my project.

+Good points:

+* Automatic logging of state.
+* Has support for lots of devices.
+* Automatic detections and configuration of devices.
+* The ability to inspect the current state of an entity, without waiting for an incoming event helps simplify things.
+This is possible in node-red, but you read value into global yourself.
+* Entities have type information.
+* Active development.
+* Mobile phone apps with lots of sensors for observation.
+* Python based.

+Not so good points:

+* Poor security model.
+If you want to connect somebody's mobile phone via the app, then this person gets complete access to all data on the system.
+Including from other mobile phones.
+This cannot be restricted in anyway.
+A login - required to connect the mobile app - gives full access to the Map, Logbook, and History menu items.
+If everybody in my household got to see where everyone else was at all times, there would be huge arguments.
+There has been a long standing issue on this [#7361](https://github.com/home-assistant/frontend/discussions/7361).
+* Automations/scripts language is ugly YAML based language, without any ability for type checking.
+* Changing the type of the entity won't cause Automations/scripts that are broken to become obvious in anyway.
+* Automations GUI, while getting better, still makes it hard to visualize and manipulate structure of code.
+* It is easy to make accidental changes or break things without realizing.
+* While it is possible to use git to track changes to some of the files, this is not supported by the GUI interface.
+* Also not so easy to store some stuff (e.g. entities created with the gui) in git.
+* The organisation of automations vs scripts is poor.
+Looking at the scripts, for example, it is not possible to tell where it is used.
+Maybe this is a legacy script, not used any more?
+Should I delete it?
+Not possible to group related entities/automations/scripts together.
+* Home assistant logs are very verbose and log events that look like errors but in actual fact entirely normal.
+Such as not starting a script because it is already running, and this is what you told it to do.

+While there are good points to Home Assistant what I really want is to be able to used compiled code.
+Code that can be easily committed to git using standard workflows.
+Code that get strongly typed checked during compilation.
+Tests that can be run before code gets deployed.